School Safety

 -

-Hart District Progress: The Hart District, through its Director of Counseling, Dr. Nicholas Betty, has developed a very effective valley-wide School Based Counseling program with expanded access to our feeder districts, who are appreciative of this support system for future Hart District students.
+Hart District Progress: The Hart District, through its Director of Counseling, Dr. Nicholas Betty, has developed a SBC program with expanded access to our feeder elementary school districts.
+SBC has recently expanded in capacity with the introduction of groups.